sundbp/sqlite4clj/README.md

 ## Usage

-Currently this library is not on maven so you have to add it via git deps:
+Currently this library is not on maven so you have to add it via git deps (note: coffi requires at least Java 22):

 ```clojure
 andersmurphy/sqlite4clj